andrewldesousa/andrewldesousa.github.io/_posts/2020-01-22-linear-algebra-for-ml.md

 ## Linear Systems and Basic Definitions

 To start with, let's layout a definion for a linear equation.
-A linear equation has this form ($$x_n$$ represents input parameters, $$a_n$$ represents coefficients or weights that apply to the input parameters):
+A linear equation maintains this form ($$x_n$$ represents input parameters, $$a_n$$ represents coefficients or weights that scale the input parameters):

 $$
 a_1x_1 + a_2x_2 + ... + a_nx_n = y
 $$

-If you were plot any linear equation, you would find that all points fall on the same line.
+If you were the output of a linear equation with respect to its inputs, you would find that all points fall on the same line.
 This defines a linear relationship.
 If there were a term in the equation with a degree greater than 1 (for example: $$a_nx_n^2$$), the equation would no longer be considered linear because the points would no longer all lie on a single line.

 A system of linear equations is a set of equations in linear form with respect to the same input parameters.
 A set of values that satisfies all equations in a system is solution to that system.
-A set of values corresponding to a solution are represented as vectors in Linear Algebra.
+And a solution refers to a point in which all lines of a system intersect.
+A set of input parameters corresponding to a solution are represented as vectors in Linear Algebra.

 ### Scalars, Vectors, Matrices, and Tensors
 Scalars, vectors, matrices, and tensors are terms you must become comfortable with when dealing with Linear Algebra and Machine Learning.

 How do these terms get applied?
-As I said earlier, a solution to a linear system is gets represented by vectors.
-Linear systems get represented by matrices where each row corresponds to a different equation in the system and each entry corresponds to a coefficient in that row's equation.
+As I said earlier, a solution to a linear system gets represented as vectors.
+Linear systems get represented by matrices, where each row corresponds to a different equation in the system and each entry corresponds to a coefficient in that row's equation.

 Here is a system and it's matrix representation.